 The Bergsee hut is the only hut from which to reasonably to access this climb.
 It has sleeping places for 70 and is very popular, so reservations are recommended.
 There are numerous climbs such as Bergseeschijen, and Hochschijen as well as a well developed sport climbing area (Klettergarten).
 From Hotel Dammagletscher, follow the trail to the hut.
 It first ascends a steep step to a long terrace with protected wetlands before ascending a second slope to the hut.

-The mountain guide and guidebook author Toni Fullin and his wide Maria are currently the hut wardens.
+The mountain guide and guidebook author Toni Fullin and his wife Maria are currently the hut wardens.